Belouafi45/Belouafi45/README.md

 - 🌱 I’m currently learning in Harvard online
 - 💞️ I’m looking to collaborate on making labs and Projects .
-- 📫 How to reach me this is my Gmail julie020061gmail.com
+- 📫 How to reach me this is my Gmail: julie020061@gmail.com or visit My profile .

 <!---
 Belouafi45/Belouafi45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.